QuqqU/curriculum-vitae/README.md

         -   Have used jest for testing
     -   python : Web development using flask and bootstrap
     -   Swift : Have experience launching apps in App Store
--   Infra, CI/CD : fluent
+-   Infra, CI/CD : intermediate
     -   Able to use Docker
     -   Able to set CI using Gitlab-CI, githook(node-husky)
     -   Able to set CD using AWS Code Deploy
     -   Familiar with NAT, Security Group, ACL,.... in AWS VPC
--   Algorithm : intermediate
+-   Algorithm : familiar
     -   Study as a hobby
     -   Frequently use Rabin-Karp algorithm in developing
     -   Luckily have plenty of experience setting problems.